Sofiacrf/Password-Generator/README.md

  * CSS

 ## Project status
-This project will be updated with some improvement regarding the password generation.
+This project will change style.

 ## Installation
  * Create a repo on GitHub